Ore plus Tur\'{a}n: Extremal Graphs

-\begin{proof} Let $G$ be such an $n$-vertex, $K_{r+1}$-free graph consisting of $J \subseteq G$ which induces an independent set of $(n-1-\ell)/2$ vertices of degree $(n-1+\ell)/2$ in $G$, and $H \cong \T[(n+1+\ell)/2][r]$.
+\begin{proof} Let $G \in \Hl$.
+Then $G$ is an $n$-vertex, $K_{r+1}$-free graph consisting of an independent set $V(J)$ of $(n-1-\ell)/2$ vertices of degree $(n-1+\ell)/2$ in $G$, and $H \cong \T[(n+1+\ell)/2][r]$.
 Each vertex $v$ in $J$ has degree $(n-1+\ell)/2$ in $H$ so has exactly one non-neighbor in $H$.
-If the non-neighbor of $v$ were in a partite set of $H$ of size greater than $1$, then $H$ would have exactly $r$ partite sets each of size at least $1$, and $v$ would be adjacent to at least one vertex in each of the $r$ partite sets, forming a $K_{r+1}$ in $N[v]$, so the non-neighbor of $v$ is in a part of size $1$, and all vertices in partite sets of size greater than 1 must be adjacent to $v$.
+If the non-neighbor of $v$ were in a partite set of $H$ of size greater than $1$, then $H$ would have exactly $r$ partite sets each of size at least $1$, and $v$ would be adjacent to at least one vertex in each of the $r$ partite sets, forming a $K_{r+1}$ in $N[v]$, so the non-neighbor of $v$ is in a part of size $1$, and all vertices in partite sets of size greater than 1 must be adjacent to all vertices of $J$.
 Thus $H$ has some partite set of size $1$, and as $H$ is a Tur\'{a}n graph, all of its partite sets have size at most $2$.
-Therefore,
+Therefore, $|V(H)| = \frac{n+1+\ell}{2} \le 2r-1$, so $n \le 4r-\ell-3$. \end{proof}